 85 percent of energy consumed today comes from fossil fuels, which are nonrenewable sources as they take millions of years to produce.
 When fossil fuels are burned, they release toxins into the air that contribute to global warming, acid rain, and air and water pollution.
 Hemp provides an alternative to fossil fuels as it can be turned into a biofuel.

 Biofuels are defined as fuels directly derived from living matter.
 Both biodiesel and ethanol have been created from the hemp plant.
 Biodiesel can be used to fuel any diesel vehicle when processed properly.
 Ethanol is an additive used in gas to fuel non-diesel vehicles.
 Even contaminated hemp that has been used to remove toxins from the environment can be converted into a usable, safe fuel source.

-The truth is, growing hemp in NZ is healthy for all ecosystem’s; from New Zealand’s natural native ecosystem, the ecosystem of our communities, and our families, to the ecosystem of our bodies.
-Growing hemp in NZ means the entire country as a whole gets healthier.
+The truth is, the hemp plant is healthy for all ecosystem’s; from New Zealand’s natural native ecosystem, the ecosystem of our communities, and our families, to the ecosystem of our bodies.
+This means the entire country as a whole gets healthier.

-If we can pool together and make NZ healthier by growing hemp in NZ, our country, nation and families will be much better off.
-If you hear this message, consider reading our blog as we cover the latest research on all things to do with your bodies own endocannabinoid system, how hemp helps to nourish and fuel this system of healing within the body, and how each cannabinoid inside hemp has a purpose for healing what modern medicine grapples to understand.
+If we can pool together and make NZ healthier with this high fibre crop, our country, nation and families will be much better off.
+If you hear this message as good news, consider this skip over to our blog as we cover the latest research on all things to do with your bodies own endocannabinoid system, how hemp helps to nourish and fuel this system of healing within the body, and how each cannabinoid inside hemp has a purpose for healing what modern medicine grapples to understand.

-This article is part 1 of our two part series on growing hemp in NZ.
+This article is part 1 of our two part series on sustainable farming hemp in NZ.
 Click here to go to part 2.

 If you found this article of value, share it with a friend or two.